 Backpack/Roller Bag

 Nearly all inflatable paddle boards come with a backpack or roller bag for easy storage and transportation.
 We’ve found that the quality of these products varies significantly, and if you think you’ll be putting yours to good use by carrying your board for long distances or over rougher terrain, it’s a good idea to make sure it’s up to the task.
 In general, most included backpacks lack the adjustability and load-bearing suspension we’re used to seeing in backpacking packs and are typically only serviceable for short schleps from the car to the water.
-If you anticipate hiking before putting in, it’s worth considering an ultralight SUP like the Pau Hana Solo Backcountry, which comes in a streamlined, well-designed pack that’s adjustable and supportive.
+If you anticipate hiking before putting in, it’s worth considering an ultralight SUP like the Kokopelli Chasm-Lite, which comes in a streamlined package that packs down to a little larger than a roll of paper towels.

 Paddle